MaryHal/dmenu-suite/README.md

 # Menu Suite

 This is a collection of shell scripts that interface with either [dmenu](http://tools.suckless.org/dmenu/) or [fzf](https://github.com/junegunn/fzf).
-There are also an experimental perl rewrite in the `perl` directory.
+There's also an experimental perl rewrite in the `perl` directory.

-Everyone's *nix setups are different.
-As such, these scripts fit my personal use case and it's not guaranteed to fit yours.
+Since everyone's *nix setups are different, these scripts fit my personal use case and may not fit yours.

 ## Included Scripts